Simply put, our foundation exists to EDUCATE, ADVOCATE, AND BUILD COMMUNITY for the mesh injured and their families.

 To manage small bowel prolapse, self-care measures and other nonsurgical options are often effective.
 In severe cases, you may need surgical repair.

 A hiatal hernia occurs when part of your stomach pushes upward through your diaphragm.
 Your diaphragm normally has a small opening (hiatus) through which your food tube (esophagus) passes on its way to connect to your stomach.
 The stomach can push up through this opening and cause a hiatal hernia.

 In most cases, a small hiatal hernia doesn't cause problems, and you may never know you have a hiatal hernia unless your doctor discovers it when checking for another condition.
 But a large hiatal hernia can allow food and acid to back up into your esophagus, leading to heartburn.
 Self-care measures or medications can usually relieve these symptoms, although a very large hiatal hernia sometimes requires surgery.

 OTHER COMMON TYPES OF HERNIA: FEMORAL, UMBILICAL, INGUINAL

-*Prolapse of one or all pelvic organs, including a combination of one or more is also possible.
+*Prolapse of a single pelvic organ or any combination of one or more pelvic organs is possible.